khadija-ashraf/LeetCodePopular/src/a/corepatterns/backtrack/README.md

 > The class Leetcode78 for All Possbile Subsets is our base pattern for writing our combination backtracking function.

 Below is the comparison view of the All Possbile Subsets generation (on the left) and the Combinations generation implementation(on the right).
-As the first base case shows `(k > item.length)`, we return if the k is grater than the size of the items, in which case the combinations are not possible. in the second base case, as the size of the current list of items matches to k `k == currentList.size()` we add this current list to the results.
+As the first base case shows `(k > item.length)`, we return if the k is grater than the size of the items, which means there are not enough items available for building a k-size subset.
+In the second base case, as the size of the currentList of items matches to k `k == currentList.size()` we add this currentList to the results.

 <img width="1456" alt="combinations" src="https://github.com/user-attachments/assets/4cf1f6ff-db65-4dbb-a62c-22b5e4483a4b" />

 # Permutations
 The fundamental difference between all possible subset generation and the permutation is, every element is added and again removed in subset generation, whereas every position is used and then released to ensure unique arrangements in the permutation generation process.
-Additionally, in permutations every sublist size must be equal to the size of the input array, contrariry in all possible subsets, a sublist can be of size between [0...n]
+Additionally, in permutations every sublist size must be equal to the size of the input array, contrariry in all possible subsets, a sublist can be of any size between [0...n]

 > Permutation is basically all possible rearrangments of all the elements in the input array.
 For example, for a given array [1,2]; the [1,2] and [2,1] are two different arrangements of the same set of elements, so they are considered as two valid permutations.